alchemycodelab/alchemy-student-projects/README.md

   - Github
   - LinkedIn

-***Please note, that while we try to keep the most up to date with project links and contact information, some projects or links may be deprecated or outdated.
-We apologize for any inconvenience.***
+***While we try to keep the most up to date with project links and contact information, some projects or links may be deprecated or outdated.***
 ___
 ## Thank you for checking us out.
-We hope you enjoy seeing the exciting projects and accomplishments of students at Alchemy!
+We hope you enjoy seeing the projects and accomplishments of Alchemy students!

-If you have questions about the program or want to talk about hiring one of our grads, please connect with Shannon Rasimas at shannon@alchemycodelab.com!
+If you have questions about the program or want to talk about hiring one of our grads, please reach out to info@alchemycodelab.com!